 *Creating Fantasy Folk***, Ardath Mayhar**

 Mayhar provides two means for developing fantasy folks–by which he means anything not existing, not just elves, etc.

 - Begin with a world and its characteristics, then figure out what kind of creatures could live there.

-- Begin with a creature that has to be a certain way, then develop the context around it.
+- Begin with a creature that has to be a certain way, then develop the surrounding context.

 These seem obvious to me.
 Mayhar provides a couple examples, but I didn’t find anything very interesting in either of these.